This is our ethical eater’s guide to being vegan in Sri Lanka!

 Not at all.

 That being said don’t expect the same standards as in the West.
 After 3 months of eating all of the food Lonely Planet advises against we left Sri Lanka feeling beautifully healthy.
-Keep reading to find out more.
+You’ll find out more further down.

 Can I find international food?